Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$

 \section{Finite morphisms between Fano threefolds}

 In this section, we will prove some results on finite morphisms between Fano threefolds.
+Particularly, we will classify these morphisms under some assumptions.
+As a corollary, we will prove Theorem \ref{thm-classification-3f} by using the classification results of Proposition \ref{prop12-finite-over-12} and Proposition \ref{prop12-finite-over-22}.
+Moreover, in the last two sections of the paper, by using the results of this section, we can show that the factor $X_2$ in Theorem \ref{thm-classification} is a finite cover of degree at most $4$ over $(\p^1)^s\times \p^2$ or over $(\p^1)^s \times W$, where $W$ is an ample hypersurface in $\p^2\times \p^2$.
+It is the crucial ingredient for the proof of Theorem \ref{thm-classification}.

-As a corollary, we prove Theorem \ref{thm-classification-3f}.
-Recall that if $X$ is a Fano threefold with Gorenstein canonical singularities, then In particular, $-K_X^3$ is a positive even integer (see \cite[\S 4.4]{Reid83}).
+We recall that if $X$ is a Fano threefold with Gorenstein canonical singularities, then In particular, $-K_X^3$ is a positive even integer (see \cite[\S 4.4]{Reid83}).
 We will first prove some lemmas.

-\begin{lemma} Let $f:X\to Y$ be a Fano fibration of relative dimension $1$ between normal quasi-projective varieties.
+\begin{lemma} Let $f \colon X\to Y$ be a Fano fibration of relative dimension $1$ between normal quasi-projective varieties.
 Assume that $X$ is smooth in codimension $2$.
 Then there is an open subset $U$ of $Y$ whose complement has codimension at least $2$ such that $f$ has reduced fibers over $U$. \end{lemma}